Unicompartmental (partial) knee replacement surgery in Leeds

 When it’s time to go to the operating theatre, our ward staff will take you.
 There, our theatre staff will take you to the anaesthetic room.
 If you are concerned about anything, please ask.
 We understand this can be a very stressful time.

-Unicompartmental knee replacement surgery usually takes between one and a half to two hours.
+Partial knee replacement surgery usually takes between one and a half to two hours.
 The operation can be performed under general anaesthetic or spinal anaesthetic with sedation.
-Be sure and discuss your anaesthesia with the Anaesthetist before your surgery.
+Be sure and discuss your anaesthesia with the anaesthetist before your surgery.

 Your surgeon will make an incision (cut) in the front of your knee.
 They will examine all three compartments of your knee to confirm the damaged area.
 The damaged area will be removed and replaced by metal caps or covers.
 The caps will be held in place by cement.
 A plastic insert will be placed between the two caps to allow for smooth movement.
 They will close the incision with staples or stitches.